jpw1991/chebs-necromancy/README.md

 - Drag the contents of the `plugins` folder from inside the archive to your BepInEx plugins folder in the Valheim directory.

+### Cheb's Valheim Library

+[Cheb's Valheim Library](https://jpw1991.github.io/chebs-valheim-library/index.html) (CVL) is a DLL that contains shared code across my mods.
+For example, both skeletons from Cheb's Necromancy and mercenaries from Cheb's Mercenaries inherit the `ChebGonazMinion` type from CVL.
+This permits mercenaries to be commanded by a wand, and vice versa.

+My mods are bundled with the latest CVL at the time of their release, but if you want to upgrade, you can get the newest CVL [here](https://github.com/jpw1991/chebs-valheim-library/releases).

 ## Features

 Detailed info in the [wiki](https://github.com/jpw1991/chebs-necromancy/wiki).
 Here's the short version: